-We are a church that’s committed to building a strong spiritual atmosphere of faith and purity, where every member is released into ministry, discipled in the Great Commandment, to obey the Great Commission and the Cultural Mandate.
+We are a church that is committed to building a strong spiritual atmosphere of faith and purity, where every member is released into ministry, discipled in the Great Commandment, to obey the Great Commission and the Cultural Mandate.

-The story of City Harvest Church began in 1989 when Kong Hee, then an itinerant minister whose heart was set on missions, was called by the Lord to “raise up a generation of young people who would take Asia by storm” for Him.
-Brother Kong, as he was then called, was just 24, a youth cell group leader of a bunch of young people at an Anglican church.
-Choosing to obey God’s call, he started a new ministry with just two of his cell group members.
-This group soon grew to 20 and held its first independent meeting at Peace Centre.
+The story of City Harvest Church began in 1989 when Kong Hee, then an itinerant preacher and missionary, was called by the Lord to raise up a generation which would take Asia by storm.
+Kong was only 25 years old when he chose to obey God’s call, starting a new church with a handful of 20 youths meeting at Peace Centre.

 2010 marked the darkest period of our existence as a church.
-Pastor Kong and a number of our church leaders were investigated by the authorities and subsequently sentenced in the Subordinate Courts for criminal breach of trust.
-When the six appealed the verdict and sentences, the Appeal Court found them guilty of basic criminal breach of trust and reduced their sentences2.
+Kong and a number of our senior leaders were investigated by the authorities, and were subsequently sentenced in the Subordinate Courts for criminal breach of trust.
+When the six appealed against the verdict and sentences, the Appeal Court found them guilty of basic criminal breach of trust and reduced their sentences2.
 The Court also noted that the six were not motivated by personal gain, and no permanent loss was intended or caused to CHC – all the monies were returned to the church with interest3.

 It seemed for a time that we would not emerge from this terrible ordeal.
-But we serve a faithful God, and the call upon City Harvest Church has not changed.
-Day by day, week by week, service by service, we picked ourselves up and moved forward, one foot in front of the other.
+But we serve a faithful God, and His love for CHC has not changed.
+Day by day, week by week, service by service, we picked ourselves up and moved forward, one step at a time.
 God’s relentless mercy and grace sustained us each day.
 He has indeed turned our sadness into gladness, making us purer, more Christlike and more surrendered in the whole process.

 “Your kingdom come, Your will be done,